-If you don’t have an account, go to Google Webmaster tools, register for a free account and ADD and VERIFY, ALL variations of your website.
+If you don’t have an account, go to Google Search Console, register for a free account and ADD and VERIFY, ALL variations of your website.

 This means that if you have https already activated on your website, you need to add ALL four variations as shown below.

 Then you need to go to SITE SETTINGS (click the gear icon from the top right).

 Add make sure that your preferred domain has the same format as the one specified in the WordPress dashboard.